nesaku/BiblioReads/README.md

 - All requests are proxied - your requests are never directly made to Goodreads
 - Lightweight
 - Modern Design - Responsive design with built-in light & dark mode support
+- PWA Support - Installable as a PWA on desktop and mobile

 ## Instances